Buntings, Warblers and Fishers

 We even got to see one of the female reed buntings gathering nest material, although we never saw a nest.

-After a few dives the kingfisher flew off, so Chris again decided to go stretch his legs.
-Although my short legs would benefit from stretching, I stayed put and continued trying to get the perfect shot of a reed bunting.
+Although my short legs would have benefited from stretching, I stayed put and continued trying to get the perfect shot of a reed bunting.
 I was so focussed on this that I initially missed the fact that the kingfisher had landed on a perch just feet in front of me.
 I got so flustered when I did see it that I couldn’t focus in time, so only managed this blurred shot of it flying off.
-But at least it proved to a disbelieving hubby when he returned that I had indeed seen the king again!
+But at least it proved that I had indeed seen the king again!

 Out and About – Upton Warren Wetlands